Review: ‘Special Ops’ Keeps Us Hooked Despite Its Uneven Pace

 Neeraj Pandey has a natural flair when it comes to making films revolving around India’s internal security or tackling threats from neighbouring countries.
 Having directed films like A Wednesday, Baby, Naam Shabana (he wrote the screenplay), it’s a turf that feels like home to him.
 Having enlisted Shivam Nair as the director, Pandey’s latest offering is an eight-episode strong slow-burning espionage thriller Special Ops, that has released on Hotstar.
 With cinema halls shut across the country and all major film releases postponed owing to the coronavirus outbreak, it’s a good time to stay at home and watch what’s available on OTT platforms.
 So how worthwhile is it to spend time with Special Ops?
 That’s exactly what this review will proceed to explain.

 One of the scenes revisited is the fateful day of 13 December 2001, when the Parliament was attacked.
-Himmat has a theory - not just five terrorists, but a sixth mastermind was also present at the time of the attack .
+Himmat has a theory - not just five terrorists, but a sixth mastermind was also present at the time of the attack.
 However, the only problem is that no one else believes him.
 So, his search for the elusive Ikhlaq Khan becomes a personal mission.
-As the spycraft dextrously tries to go about its work for the initial episodes, we acquaint ourselves with the network of agents who are part of Himmat Singh’s 'army’ .
-His closest aid is a Delhi Police cop Abbas Sheikh (Vinay Pathak).
-Dubai- based Farooq Ali (Karan Tacker), Tehran-based Ruhani Syed ( Meher Vij), Istanbul-based Bala (Vipul Gupta) , sniper Avinash ( Muzzamil Ibrahim) and Juhu Kashyap ( Saiyami Kher) are also trustworthy teammates of Singh.
-We understand not just the foreign threat but also the many internal roadblocks that must be negotiated from dubious politicians to get the funding .
+As the spycraft dextrously tries to go about its work for the initial episodes, we acquaint ourselves with the network of agents who are part of Himmat Singh’s 'army’.
+His closest aide is a Delhi Police cop Abbas Sheikh (Vinay Pathak).
+Dubai- based Farooq Ali (Karan Tacker), Tehran-based Ruhani Syed (Meher Vij), Istanbul-based Bala (Vipul Gupta) , sniper Avinash (Muzzamil Ibrahim) and Juhu Kashyap (Saiyami Kher) are also trustworthy teammates of Singh.
+We understand not just the foreign threat but also the many internal roadblocks that must be negotiated from dubious politicians to get the funding.

-But the writing sadly isn’t in the same league as say A Family Man, which depicted the personal and professional spheres of an officer’s life without once compromising with the pace or storytelling .
-Himmat Singh is also a family man, however his intermittent obsession with his teenage daughter, disagreements with his wife ( Gautami Kapoor) or even the love interests of some of Himmat’s recruits slow down the pace of the show considerably .
+But the writing sadly isn’t in the same league as say The Family Man, which depicted the personal and professional spheres of an officer’s life without once compromising with the pace or storytelling .
+Himmat Singh is also a family man, however his intermittent obsession with his teenage daughter, disagreements with his wife (Gautami Kapoor) or even the love interests of some of Himmat’s recruits slow down the pace of the show considerably.

 It’s as late as the fifth episode that the proceedings command our attention fully.